French Stocks Turning In Mixed Performance

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerATX geht schwächer ins Wochenende -- US-Börsen letztlich uneins -- DAX beendet Handelswoche knapp im Minus -- Asiens Börsen schließen uneinheitlich
+Börse aktuell - Live TickerATX schließt fester -- DAX geht leichter aus dem Handel -- Asiens Börsen schlussendlich mit Verlusten

-Der heimische Aktienmarkt notierte im Freitagshandel leichter, während sich der deutsche Leitindex letztlich seitwärts bewegte.
-Die US-Börsen zeigten sich mit verschiedenen Vorzeichen.
-Die Börsen in Fernost fanden am Freitag keine gemeinsame Richtung.
+Der heimische Markt konnte am Dienstag moderat zulegen.
+Der deutsche Leitindex bewegte sich etwas nach unten.
+Der Dow kommt im Dienstagshandel kaum vom Fleck.
+An den Märkten in Asien ging es am Dienstag abwärts.